 Enjoy horseriding along any of the shared trails.
 Photo: Monique Shepherd, Queensland Government.

-Daisy Hill Regional Park offers the chance to explore tall eucalypt forests, melaleuca wetlands and the billabongs along Buhot Creek.
+Daisy Hill Conservation Park offers the chance to explore tall eucalypt forests, melaleuca wetlands and the billabongs along Buhot Creek.

 Visitors can enjoy bushwalking with their dogs on shared trails only.
 Dogs must be kept on a leash at all times.